azellsworth/azellsworth.github.io/_posts/2015-07-08-solving-decision-trees-with-a-stack.md

   // create an external solutions array
   // create a stack, which will contain all states leading up to the solutions
   // push an empty array to the stack - this represents the root of the tree
-  // we need a current round variable, which will start at 0
   // we need an array containing possible throws
   // we need a while loop that will run until the stack is empty
     // (inside the while loop)